Derby Litchurch Lane Works: Midland Railway (1876–1923)

-In 1914 the works turned to producing supplies for the army of World War I, building ambulance trains and army wagons, plus parts for rifles.
+During 1914, following the outbreak of the First World War, the works was rapidly reoriented towards the productions of various goods for the British armed forces.
+Specifically, the site manufactured ambulance trains and army wagons along with miscellaneous components for rifles.

 London, Midland and Scottish Railway (1923-1948)

-In 1923, the Midland Railway became part of the London, Midland and Scottish Railway, and W. R. Reid was appointed Carriage & Wagon Superintendent.
+In 1923, the Midland Railway became part of the London, Midland and Scottish Railway, and W. R. Reid was appointed carriage & wagon superintendent.
 Together with the LNWR's Wolverton works, new coaches were built to the Midland design, corridor coaches with doors to each compartment - the so-called "all-doors".
 These were still in use until nearly 1960, particularly on the Liverpool and Newcastle to Bristol expresses.

-Around 1929, the compartment doors, however, were replaced by two fixed lights, and later with single large windows.
-All-wood construction gave way to steel panels.
-In the next decade the Works Superintendent, Ernest Pugson, realised the potential of the new technology of metallic arc welding, replacing many forged and cast components.
-He introduced the first composite welded steel/timber bodies with standardised jig-built components.
-The first open carriages, referred to as "vestibule coaches", also appeared.
-From 1933, roofs were of steel rather than wood, with a simplified livery and a smoother external appearance, and, at the end of the 1930s all-welded steel vehicles were built for the Liverpool and Southport electric service, the Class 502.
+Around 1929, the compartment doors, however, were replaced by two fixed lights, and later with single large windows while all-wood construction gave way to steel panels.
+In the next decade, the Works' superintendent, Ernest Pugson, realised the potential of the new technology of metallic arc welding, replacing many forged and cast components; at his direction, the first composite welded steel/timber bodies with standardised jig-built components was introduced.
+The first open carriages, referred to as "vestibule coaches", also appeared around this time.
+From 1933, roofs were of steel rather than wood, with a simplified livery and a smoother external appearance, and, by the end of the 1930s, all-welded steel vehicles were built for the Liverpool and Southport electric service, the Class 502.

-During World War II, Derby pioneered aeroplane wing production methods, by 1945 having produced over 4,000.
+During the Second World War, the Derby works introduced pioneering production techniques for building aeroplane wings; by 1945, the works had produced over 4,000 such wings.
 With the loco works, wings and fuselages were repaired and sent to a private contractor at Nottingham for assembly, initially of Hampden bombers but later of other aircraft including Lancasters.

-Although towards the end of the 'thirties a complete 'Coronation Scot' train was built for an exhibition tour in America and a streamlined all-welded three coach railcar, most of the all-steel carriages were made by outside manufacturers.
-After the war, the LMS began to produce its own, the so-called "porthole" stock with round windows to the lavatory compartment.
+Although towards the end of the 1930s, a complete Coronation Scot train was built for an exhibition tour in America and a streamlined all-welded three coach railcar, most of the all-steel carriages were made by outside manufacturers.
+After the conflict, the LMS began to produce its own, the so-called "porthole" stock with round windows to the lavatory compartment.
 After nationalisation in 1948, as the main carriage works of the London Midland Region, the first Mk I all-steel carriages were produced.